ITCMD/class-manager/README.md

 6. For each class you should test the weekly course content section.
 Choose week four.
 If it opens to week three, up the `weekstartminuesone` variable by one.
 Do the opposite if it opens to week five.

 Sorry its a bit janky and hard to do, but it makes each course a lot easier to manage.
 I hope to impliment a system to automate all of this later on.

+## Future Plans:

+1. Automatic week calculator (so you dont have to choose the week).
+2. Easier Config setup (could use help on that one everyone :)